sneha-balamurali/fpga/README.md

     - Great for learning Verilog by looking at his code.

 - [**AMD Technical Information Portal**](https://docs.amd.com/)
-    - Many of the documents referenced throughout this repository are sourced from AMD’s official documentation library.
+    - Many of the documents referenced throughout this repository are sourced from the AMD library.
 These include user guides, product specifications, and technical reference manuals for Vivado IP and Zynq devices.

 - [**FPGA-101**](https://nandland.com/fpga-101/)
     - A great resource for FPGA fundamentals.
 Their explanations of metastability and clock domain crossing were particularly helpful when implementing the two-flip-flop synchroniser and rising-edge detector described in the [further steps](/projects/pulse_counter.md#further-steps) section of my pulse counter.